JAlexander94/Project-JJJ/README.md

 ## Tests

-Test the site by typing a city into the search and looking at the weather forecast or cliking one of the hostroy buttons to get a forecast
+Test the site by typing a postcode into the search bar on the search page and then clicking search or clicking one of the historical buttons